 Spotlight

-The changing picture of long-term international migration, England and Wales: Census 2021
+Analysis of social characteristics of international migrants living in England and Wales: Census 2021

 What's in the bulletin?